 And it’s quirky too.
-You’ll see some brilliant street names such as ‘The Digey’, ‘Salubrious Place’ and Teetotal Street’ (couldn’t live there 😱).
+You’ll see some interesting street names such as ‘The Digey’, ‘Salubrious Place’ and Teetotal Street’ (couldn’t live there 😱).
 Art comes through at every corner too, from the galleries, to the window displays, to the tattoo parlours.

 When we arrived at St Ives the tide was out at Porthminster Beach, meaning that we were able to walk across the sand to get into the town.
 Just two hours later as we went to leave, the tide was fully in.
 Who knew it worked so fast?

-We decided to stretch our legs (after yes another afternoon tea) and walk part of the journey back to St Erth, picking the train back up at Carbis Bay.
+We decided to stretch our legs (after yet another afternoon tea) and walk part of the journey back to St Erth, picking the train back up at Carbis Bay.
 The sun made a welcomed appearance, making the views even more spectacular.

 Don’t forget there’s loads more to read from my Cornwall trip – click the link below.